 The Assignments/Outright purchases of eligible priority sector loans from MFIs, which comply with the guidelines in Master Directions are exempted from this interest rate cap as there are separate caps on margin and interest rate.

-(iii) Purchase/ assignment/investment transactions undertaken by banks with NBFCs, where the underlying assets are loans against gold jewellery, are not eligible for priority sector status.
+(iii) Purchase/ assignment/investment transactions undertaken by banks with NBFCs, where the underlying assets are loans against gold jewelry, are not eligible for priority sector status.

 Inter Bank Participation Certificates

-Inter Bank Participation Certificates (IBPCs) bought by banks, on a risk sharing basis, are eligible for classification under respective categories of priority sector, provided the underlying assets are eligible to be categorized under the respective categories of priority sector and the banks fulfil the Reserve Bank of India guidelines on IBPCs.
+Inter Bank Participation Certificates (IBPCs) bought by banks, on a risk-sharing basis, are eligible for classification under respective categories of priority sector, provided the underlying assets are eligible to be categorized under the respective categories of priority sector and the banks fulfill the Reserve Bank of India guidelines on IBPCs.

-With regard to the underlying assets of the IBPC transactions being eligible for categorization under `Export Credit’ as per mention above, the IBPC bought by banks, on a risk sharing basis, may be classified from purchasing bank’s perspective for priority sector categorization.
+About the underlying assets of the IBPC transactions being eligible for categorization under `Export Credit’ as per mention above, the IBPC bought by banks, on a risk-sharing basis, maybe classified from purchasing bank’s perspective for priority sector categorization.
 However, in such a scenario, the issuing bank shall certify that the underlying asset is ‘Export Credit’, in addition to the due diligence required to be undertaken by the issuing and the purchasing bank as per the guidelines in this regard.

 Priority Sector Lending Certificates (PSLCs)

-Priority Sector Lending Certificates (PSLCs) are a mechanism to enable banks to achieve the priority sector lending target and sub-targets by purchase of these instruments in the event of shortfall.
-This also incentivizes surplus banks as it allows them to sell their excess achievement over targets thereby enhancing lending to the categories under priority sector.
-Under the PSLC mechanism, the seller sells fulfilment of priority sector obligation and the buyer buys the obligation with no transfer of risk or loan assets.
+Priority Sector Lending Certificates (PSLCs) are a mechanism to enable banks to achieve the priority sector lending target and sub-targets by the purchase of these instruments in the event of a shortfall.
+This also incentivizes surplus banks as it allows them to sell their excess achievement over targets thereby enhancing lending to the categories under the priority sector.
+Under the PSLC mechanism, the seller sells fulfillment of priority sector obligation and the buyer buys the obligation with no transfer of risk or loan assets.

 Non-achievement of Priority Sector targets